CTFd/koth-agent/README.md

   -file string
         text file to watch for server ownership changes (default "owner.txt") -health-cmd string
-        provide a command to run when asked for a healthcheck (default "true") -help
+        Specify a command to run when asked for a healthcheck (default "true") -help
         print help text
   -host string